nsleigh/esphome.salt.level/docs/README.md

 This is deigned to work with the Kinetico Water Softeners that work with salt blocks, in particular the model I have has a clear cover so the salt level can be measured without modifying the cover.

+NOTE: this is still work in progress.
+Currently testing final version.

 ![water-softener](IMG_2202.png)

 DUBEUYEW VL53L0X Time-of-Flight Distance Sensor Flight Measurement ToF Laser Range Finder 940nm Laser Detect Module for Arduino